-Critically evaluate, prioritize and apply physiotherapy approaches, paradigms and PSO 1 techniquesand utilize appropriate, evidence-based skills, techniques and practice in managing PS0 1 andtreating people with injury, disability or illness in a range of health care and/or rehabilitation settings.
-PSO 2 Identify, analyze and respond appropriately to ethical dilemmas and challenges, and PSO 2 ethicalimplications of patient/client presentations.
+Critically evaluate, prioritize and apply physiotherapy approaches, paradigms and techniques PSO 1 and utilize appropriate, evidence-based skills, techniques and practice in managing and treating people with injury, disability or illness in a range of health care and/or rehabilitation settings.
+PSO 2 Identify, analyze and respond appropriately to ethical dilemmas and challenges, and ethical 1502 implications of patient/client presentations.
 Develop a reasoned rationale for clinical evidence-based physiotherapy intervention and PSO 3 design appropriate treatment/management plans to meet the needs of patients/clients within legislative, policy, ethical, funding and other constraint.
 Acquire and utilize new knowledge, research, technologies and other appropriate resources PSO 4 and methods to optimize, and to ensure cost-effectiveness, quality and continuous improvement of health care delivery and outcomes.
 Prepare students for professional practice as Physiotherapists.
 Graduates will be able to PSO 5 practice across a range of settings, including rural and remote areas.
-Emphasis will be placed 1505 on preparing a contemporary health professional to be client-centered and to work effectively within an interdisciplinary team.
-Work creatively and effectively whilst upholding professional standards and relationships with a range of stakeholders (including clients, colleagues, careers, families, employers, PSO 6 insurers and others whose presence impacts on the patient/client, and other treatment providers and team members) with different understandings, perspectives and priorities influencing physiotherapy practice.
+Emphasis will be placed 1303 on preparing a contemporary health professional to be client-centered and to work effectively within an interdisciplinary team.
+Work creatively and effectively whilst upholding professional standards and relationships with × a range of stakeholders (including clients, colleagues, careers, families, employers, insurers PSO 6 and others whose presence impacts on the patient/client, and other treatment providers and team members) with different understandings, perspectives and priorities influencing physiotherapy practice.
 PSO 7 Adapt communication styles recognizing cultural safety, cultural and linguistic diversity